roberthuntlab/clearedbrainanalysis/README.md

 DEMO

-Scripts #1, 5, 6, 7, and 8 are best run within a Python IDE (we use Spyder) but can also be run from a command line interface using: python name_of_script
+* Scripts #1, 5, 6, 7, and 8 are best run within a Python IDE (we use Spyder) but can also be run from a command line interface using: python name_of_script

-Where name_of_script corresponds to the filepath of any one of the scripts listed below.
+where name_of_script corresponds to the filepath of any one of the scripts listed below.

-Scripts #2, 3, and 4 should be run from the command line.
+* Scripts #2, 3, and 4 should be run from the command line.

 1. stitching.py: